pingleware/redeecash.exchange/data/README.md

 ## Company Reporting

 A company does not need to be listed on the RedeeCash Exchange to submit reports as long as they have an active Regulation D or A Tier 1 offering on the SEC EDGAR system and is NOT a public company.
 There is no charge for submitting reports.

+The application to assist in creating the corresponding XML file will be distributed at https://github.com/pingleware/redeecash.exchange.reorting